edgedb/edgedb/docs/internals/protocol/dataformats.rst

 .. _ref_protocol_fmt_local_time:

-std::local_time
+cal::local_time
 ===============

-The :eql:type:`std::local_time` values are represented as a 64-bit integer, most sigificant byte first.
+The :eql:type:`cal::local_time` values are represented as a 64-bit integer, most sigificant byte first.
 The value is the number of *microseconds* since midnight.